webstah/self-supervised-bss-via-multi-encoder-ae/README.md

       Figure 5.
 </p>

-We evaluate our method by extracting respiratory rate from the estimated source (manually reviewed to correspond with respiration) and comparing it the extracted respiratory rate of a simultaneously measured reference respiratory signal, nasal pressure or thoracic excursion.
+We evaluate our method by extracting respiratory rate from the estimated source (manually reviewed to correspond with respiration) and comparing it to the extracted respiratory rate of a simultaneously measured reference respiratory signal, nasal pressure, or thoracic excursion.

 | Method (Input)      | Breaths/Min.
 MAE $\downarrow$| Breaths/Min.
 MAE $\downarrow$| Method (Input)                  | Breaths/Min.
 MAE $\downarrow$ | Breaths/Min.
 MAE $\downarrow$ |
 |---------------------|------------------------------|------------------------------|---------------------------------|-------------------------------|-------------------------------|